xaviero98-stack/Kubernetes/Project/README.md

       type: GAUGE
 ```

-And, as happened with MongoDB we can use **Kafdrop** as a UI to see summarized and general information about the state of the cluster and the data:
+And, as happened with MongoDB we can use **Kafdrop** as a UI to see summarized and general information about the state of **the topics and offsets**:

 ```yaml
 apiVersion: apps/v1